scottyschwartzowen/appointment-planner/README.md

 - Built with HTML / CSS / JAVASCRIPT / REACT

-- I made this as part of Codecademy's Full Stack Developer course
+- This was made as part of Codecademy's Full Stack Developer course

 # Features

 - Add contacts to Contact List

-- Create an appointment with local Date and Time functionality
+- Create an Appointment with local date and time functionality

 - Attached selected Contact to the Appointment